Gaston College logo

 Key Highlights

-• Serves approximately 20,000 students annually across its comprehensive program offerings.
+• Serves approximately 20,000 students annually across three campuses.

 • Accredited by the Southern Association of Colleges and Schools (SACS) since 1967.